Jump Ahead To:

 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options—house styles, neighborhood safety, quality of schools, the convenience of location—it can be quite overwhelming.
 That’s why we’ve researched the best neighborhoods in Miami for you, so you don’t have to.
 You’ve no doubt seen our Miami City Guide, which includes a short section on a few of Miami’s most popular neighborhoods.

-This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhops— Miami movers, Fort Lauderale movers, and movers throughout the country).
+This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhop — Miami movers, Fort Lauderale movers, and last minute movers in Florida).

 The Greater Miami metro area and the beaches around it consist of 36 villages and towns.
 Each of these neighborhoods are distinctly different, not just because of the part of town they’re in, but because of the people who live there, all 2.5 million of them.